marcperuz/tilupy/README.md

 ### r.avaflow <a name="ref-ravaflow"></a>

-`r.avaflow represents` a GIS-supported open source software tool for the simulation of complex, cascading mass flows over arbitrary topography.
+`r.avaflow` is a GIS-supported open source software tool for the simulation of complex, cascading mass flows over arbitrary topography.
 It can be downloaded, along with the associated documentation, on the officiel [website](https://www.landslidemodels.org/r.avaflow/).
 Note that the integration of `r.avaflow` in `tilupy` is partial and potentially not adapted to new releases of `r.avaflow`.

 - Mergili, M., Fischer, J.-T., Krenn, J., Pudasaini, S.P., 2017. r.avaflow v1, an advanced open source computational framework for the propagation and interaction of two-phase mass flows.
 Geoscientific Model Development Discussions 10, 553–569. [https://doi.org/10.5194/gmd-10-553-2017](https://doi.org/10.5194/gmd-10-553-2017)
 - Pudasaini, S.P., Mergili, M., 2019.
 A Multi-Phase Mass Flow Model.
 Journal of Geophysical Research: Earth Surface 124, 2920–2942. [https://doi.org/10.1029/2019JF005204](https://doi.org/10.1029/2019JF005204)

+### Lave2D <a name="ref-Lave2D"></a>

+`Lave2D` is a software developped by the INRAE for the modeling of debris flows with the Herschel-Bulkley rheology.

+- Laigle, D., Hector, A.-F., Hübl, J., Rickenmann, D., 2006.
+Confrontation de la simulation numérique de l’étalement de laves torrentielles boueuses à des observations d’événements réels.
+La Houille Blanche 92, 105–112. https://doi.org/10.1051/lhb:2006108
+- Rickenmann, D., Laigle, D., McArdell, B.W., Hübl, J., 2006.
+Comparison of 2D debris-flow simulation models with field events.
+Computational Geosciences 10, 241–264. https://doi.org/10.1007/s10596-005-9021-3